 We will provide the required paperwork so students can apply for F-1 visas for the period of their studies at Ohio State.
 Students must provide photocopies of the photo and information page of their passport prior to arriving in the U.S., and present their original passport and visa to KAIST program administration once they arrive in the U.S. More detailed information about visas can be found at Office of International Affairs.

 For more detailed information about international student health insurance, visit the Student Health Insurance (SHI) website, or the Office of International Affairs website.
-Students are required by the university to purchase OSU Student Health Insurance, but family members are optional coverage.
+Students are required by the university to purchase OSU Student Health Insurance.

 Communication During the Program